 The first step to becoming more self-aware is to be in touch and reflect on what characteristics, traits, or habits exist that may not contribute to leadership success.
 This action requires courage, honesty, and the willingness to recognize that the dark side itself is not negative.
 It is only when the dark side is suppressed, ignored, and avoided that leadership tendencies may become untrustworthy.

 Encourage change.
 For fun, take a journey into the unknown by acting on a personal goal or dream that you feel may be unattainable.
 Upon taking this leap of faith, your level of confidence will ignite you to take actions you may have only imagined doing.
 This level of personal change creates a new beginning which causes higher levels of thinking, motivation, inspiration, and discipline.

 With continual change and leadership being closely associated, it is imperative to identify personal core values to live by.
-Leading with clear and firm values are not only a priority, but are critical during times of crisis and uncertainty.
+Leading with clear and firm values is not only a priority

 Your core values create a foundation for being you.
 Trustworthy leadership gives leaders a high sense of awareness, an understanding of self, and a platform in which to operate.
-It is through this level of introspection and honesty that a leader creates a blue print in which to live and lead by.
+It is through this level of introspection and honesty that a leader creates a blueprint by which to live and lead.